Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 ### Delete a Step from a Goal

-When you delete a step, all associated analytics data is deleted and the Track Goal Node linked to the goal stops tracking this step.
+When you delete a step, all associated analytics data is deleted and the Complete Task Node linked to the goal stops tracking this step.
 Before deleting the step, make sure to replace it with another step in the Node.

 To delete a step, do the following: